zevo-enterprise/zevo-enterprise/README.md

-## Security Protective Equipment (Government Security Defense Force)
+## Security Protective Equipment - Default Army - Color Oliver Green

 <h3>EPI (Individual Protective Equipment) and EPC (Collective Protective Equipment) are two fundamental pillars of workplace occupational health and safety.
 The primary difference lies in the scope of protection.
 EPI protects a single worker, while EPC is installed to protect everyone in the area simultaneously. </h3>